 The smooth-voiced architect of the Eagles' signature California sound, co-writing and singing some of rock's most enduring anthems.

-Glenn Frey didn't just play in the Eagles; he helped invent the sound of American rock in the 1970s.
-A Detroit native, he moved to Los Angeles and found a kindred spirit in Don Henley.
-Together, they forged a songwriting partnership that turned observations about life, love, and loneliness on the West Coast into meticulously crafted hits.
-Frey brought a rock and roll swagger and a pop craftsman's ear to the band; his lead vocals on 'Take It Easy' and 'Lyin' Eyes' defined their early, country-tinged identity.
+Glenn Frey helped invent the sound of American rock in the 1970s as a founding member of the Eagles.
+He moved from Detroit to Los Angeles and forged a songwriting partnership with Don Henley.
+His lead vocals on 'Take It Easy' and 'Lyin' Eyes' defined the band's early, country-tinged identity.
 He was the band's de facto musical director, a sharp, ambitious counterpoint to Henley's more brooding intensity.
-After the Eagles' messy initial breakup, Frey launched a successful solo career with synth-driven hits like 'The Heat Is On', proving his musical instincts transcended the band.
-His death in 2016 truly marked the end of an era for a specific, sun-bleached brand of American storytelling.
+After the Eagles' messy initial breakup, Frey launched a successful solo career with synth-driven hits like 'The Heat Is On.'
+He died in 2016.

 1946–1964